- College of Arts & Sciences

 Any student currently attending classes at the University of Portland, who wants to live on campus next year, must apply online and pay a reservation deposit by the corresponding deadline.

-- For traditional residence halls, the online application will be available December 5, 2013 through February 24, 2014.
+- For traditional residence halls, the online application should be completed by February 24, 2014.

-- For those currently living Haggerty & Tyson halls and wishing to return, the online application will be available December 5 through January 30.
+- For those currently living Haggerty & Tyson halls and wishing to return, and those wishing to be pulled into an apartment with them, the online application should be completed by January 30.

-- For all other upperclass students wishing to live in Haggerty, Tyson, or a University-owned rental house, the online application will be available December 5 through February 10.
+- For all other upperclass students wishing to live in Haggerty, Tyson, or a University-owned rental house, the online application should be completed by February 10.

 Please note: This application is for current UP students who live on or off campus, or are currently studying abroad in a UP program.
 New to UP students, or those re-admitted to UP, do not use this application.
 Please see either the New to UP or Re-Admitted pages.